RickHPotter/finance.rb/README.md

   - [#16](https://github.com/RickHPotter/finance.rb/issues/16)

 - Subtasks:
-  - ⌛ Use TDD approach; create the tests before.
+  - ✅ Use TDD approach; create the tests before.
   - ✅ One money_transaction should be created for every monetary exchange, with a builtin `category = 'Exchange Return'` and no entity_transaction.
   - ✅ Given the flow of [card_transaction -> entity_transaction <-> exchange -> money_transaction]:
     - 1 ✅ if card_transaction has entity_transaction with exchanges, it should have
         `Exchange` category.
-    - 2 ⌛ if card_transaction has no entity_transaction with exchanges, its category
+    - 2 ✅ if card_transaction has no entity_transaction with exchanges, its category
         `Exchange` is dropped.
-    - 3 ⌛ if card_transaction wipes entity_transaction, everything dies.
+    - 3 ✅ if card_transaction wipes entity_transaction, everything dies.
     - 4 ✅ if entity_transaction is not a payer, the exchange should cease to exist.
     - 5 ✅ if exchange is non_monetary, the money_transaction should cease to exist.
 - Extra:
   - ✅ Removed amount_returned and amount_to_be_returned from Exchange Model.
   - ✅ Added price and starting_price attributes to Exchange Model.
   - ✅ Added paid boolean method to MoneyTransaction Model.
-  - ⌛ Added factory and model-based specs for Installment.
-  - ⌛ Added Exchange specs for both exchange_types.
+  - ✅ Added Exchange specs for both exchange_types.

 ## GAARA-08/be-07: Refine Seeds and fix possible bugs found at this stage